shank9931/ISOstandards/README.md

 3. looking for the status element in the HTML

 - this was very easy, the site has the information directly in the HTML and not behind an API or JavaScript.

+- Of course, OOPS and SOLID principles have not been implemented.
+The goal of this code is to help non-coders understand the power of simple scripting.